 “From Boys in Factories... to Voice Industrie"

-Drummer/Composer Alan Levesque was introduced to keyboardist Alex Brodsky in 1989.
-Sharing a similar vision and a desire to perform a European brand of electronic music in a live setting, the pair immediately set out to find players to make it possible.
+Drummer/Composer Alan Levesque was introduced to keyboardist Alex Brodsky in 1989 in Edmonton, Canada.
+Sharing a similar vision and a desire to perform a European brand of electronic music in a live setting, the pair immediately set out to seek out like-minded players to make it possible.
 A workable but yet incomplete roster was in place a few weeks later with the introduction of keyboardist Lance White, an acquaintance of Brodsky's.
 Still without a singer/front man however, the group held auditions, but in the end none proved to be suitable or able to commit to the project.
 To that end, the trio decided to have Levesque try as vocalist, partly based on the fact that he was writing the music and singing on the demos already.
 Not entirely comfortable with the idea or eager to stray from the kit, he reluctantly dismantled his setup and redeployed his Simmons electronic drum pads on an upright rack placed next to him at the front of the stage in such a way that it allowed them to be played while standing up.
 Brodsky knew of an available drummer/percussionist and it was suggested that he could be brought in to fill the vacancy left on the drums, and ultimately Rick Abbass came aboard with Roland Octapad in hand.
 The roster was deemed complete.

 Likely to be the most visible and physically active members, it was decided that Levesque and Abbass would share the front of the stage, at center.
 Brodsky and White would take up their positions behind the drummers at stage left and stage right.. partially hidden by massive quantities of synths and electronics sprawling out in front of and beside them.
 Visually, the setup was stunning, but the gear idling on a stage was something of an oddity in that there was a distinct absence of guitars and a conventional drum set... a peculiarity that defied the status quo.